 My calendar is nearly empty, I try to not fill it with appointments and live less planned.

-And a last word on multitasking: It simply doesn’t work for humans, this was proven in more than enough studies.
-Even the best multitaskers are slower while multitasking, as if they would do the tasks in sequence.
-That’s why I try to single task as often as possible.
+And on multitasking: It simply doesn’t work for humans, this was proven in more than enough studies.
+Even the best multitaskers are slower while multitasking as if they would do the tasks in sequence.
+That’s why I try to single-task as often as possible.
 I keep my phones on the desk while watching TV and try to read less often while eating.

 - Minimalism: A Documentary About The Important Things

 - Life is easy.
 Why do we make it so hard? | Jon Jandai | TEDxDoiSuthep